NSSAC Hero Image

 The Computing for Global Challenges program welcomes undergraduates each summer to participate in a hands-on and immersive, eight-week session that culminates in a day of student presentations featuring their research.

-When: The 2023 program ran for 8 weeks, beginning May 31, 2023
+When: The 2024 program will run for for 8 weeks, beginning June 5, 2024

-Eligibility: UVA and non-UVA students may participate
+Eligibility: UVA and non-UVA students may participate.
+Non-UVA Student Application accessed here.

 Deadline: Applications will be reviewed on a rolling basis and continue until all positions are filled.